randb/microdata-utilities/README.markdown

 The utilities are bundled with Scaffolds (https://github.com/brendo/scaffolds) files for quick and easy creation of related Symphony sections.

 At present there is a single XSLT file - things.xsl (http://www.schema.org/Thing).
-This will must likely need to be moved in the separate section based files.
+This will must likely need to be broken up into separate section based files.

 #Currently supported